PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  9 - Specialized Processor Extensions/Answers to Exercises/Ex__1_float_format.md

 __Modern Computer Architecture and Organization__, by Jim Ledin.
 Published by Packt Publishing.
 # Chapter 9, Exercise 1

 Using a programming language that allows access to the byte representation of floating-point data types (such as C or C++), write a function that accepts a 32-bit single-precision variable as input.
 Extract the sign, exponent, and mantissa from the bytes of the floating-point variable and display them.
-Remove the bias term from the exponent before displaying its value.
+Remove the bias term from the exponent before displaying its value and display the mantissa as a decimal number.
 Test the program with the values 0, -0, 1, -1, 6.674e-11, 1.0e38, 1.0e39, 1.0e-38, and 1.0e-39.
-Note that the numeric values listed here containing “e” are in the C/C++ text format for floating-point numbers.
+Note that the numeric values listed here containing "e" are in the C/C++ text format for floating-point numbers.
 For example, 6.674e-11 means 6.674 &times; 10<sup>-11</sup>.

 # Answer
 See the C++ file [Ex__1_float_format.cpp](src/Ex__1_float_format.cpp).